 Each non-profit lender has different lending requirements, so it pays to do your homework.
 Depending upon the lender, business owners can use business loan proceeds for working capital, purchase inventory or equipment, ramp up a marketing campaign, expand, or other similar uses.

-As with other alternative lenders, if your business has the sufficient cash flow to support a loan payment, you haven’t declared bankruptcy in the last 12 months and have been current with personal obligations like rent or a mortgage for the last year, even if you otherwise have less-than-perfect credit you may qualify with non-profit lenders.
+As with other alternative lenders, if your business has sufficient cash flow to support a loan payment, you haven’t declared bankruptcy in the last 12 months and have been current with personal obligations like rent or a mortgage for the last year, even if you otherwise have less-than-perfect credit you may qualify with non-profit lenders.

 The smallest small businesses, particularly those in developing communities, often aren’t served well by traditional for-profit lenders—making non-profit lenders an important part of the small business lending landscape.